 Philanthropy is based on voluntary action for the common good.
 It is a tradition of giving and sharing that is primary to the quality of life.
 To assure that philanthropy merits the respect and trust of the general public, and that donors and prospective donors can have full confidence in the not-for-profit organizations and causes they are asked to support, we declare that all donors have these rights: Please click here to read the Donor Bill of Rights in full.

-Individuals who make a gift to Gonzaga University can be recognized in the annual Report of the President/Honor Roll of Donors.
+Individuals who make a gift to Gonzaga University can be recognized in the annual Report of the President and the online Honor Roll of Donors.
 Specific academic divisions (School of Law, Schools of Engineering and Business Administration, etc.) also publish donor lists for their areas in their newsletters.

 Gonzaga University will respect your desire for anonymity and will not disclose your gift.
 We are proud to recognize the generosity of our donors through published donor lists and donor recognition events.
 When donors notify us that they choose not to be publicly recognized for their support, we will accommodate the request.
 Anonymous donors must provide personal information for tax purposes, but that information will remain confidential.
 Please let us know if you would prefer not to have your name listed by calling (509) 313-5994, (800) 463-6925 or sending an email request to email@example.com.

 Many companies encourage their employees to make charitable contributions by matching their philanthropic support, sometimes on a one-to-one, two-to-one, or even a three-to-one basis.
 The impact of corporate matching support can be enormous.
 Hundreds of companies have matching-gift programs.
 To find out if you work for one of them, use this online search or consult your human resources office, which will also provide you with a matching gift form and instructions.

 Hundreds of companies have matching-gift programs.
 To find out if you work for one of them, use this online search or consult your human resources office, which will also provide you with a matching gift form and instructions.